Pelagicore/meta-template/README.md

 License and Copyright
 ---------------------
-Copyright (C) 2017 Pelagicore AB
+Copyright &copy; 2017 Pelagicore AB
-Copyright (C) 2018 Luxoft Sweden AB
+Copyright &copy; 2019 Luxoft Sweden AB

 All metadata is MIT licensed unless otherwise stated.
 Source code included in tree for individual recipes is under the LICENSE stated in the associated recipe (.bb file)